joeyday/joeyday.com/_posts/2022/2022-01-06-of-code-and-poetry.md

 gdt.setDayOfMonth(1);
 {% endhighlight %}

 Now, of course, I already know how to use GlideDateTime.
-At least, I know it has methods to do what I needed to do in this case, but I can't always remember the names of the methods off the top of my head.
-Could I have Googled this or consulted the documentation to learn the methods I needed here?
-Absolutely (the not-so-secret secret is this is what I do all day), but then I would've had to scroll up and down through the list of methods to identify the right ones, and asking ChatGPT turned out to be a very convenient shortcut.
+At least, I know it has methods to do what I needed to do in this case, I just don't always remember the names of the methods off the top of my head.
+Could I have Googled this or consulted documentation to remind myself of the method names I needed here?
+Absolutely (the not-so-secret secret is this is what I do all day!), but then I would've had to scroll up and down through the list of methods to identify the right ones, and asking ChatGPT turned out to be a very convenient shortcut.

-Of course, it's a shortcut with some very serious caveats.
+Of course, it's a shortcut with some serious caveats.
 When I ran this code I could see it was giving me the right date, but GlideDateTime comes with a time component and I noticed that time component was still set to the current time right now.
 So I asked, "Can I set the time to midnight, also?", to which it replied with this additional code snippet:

 {% highlight javascript %}
 gdt.setTime("00:00:00");